Normalized difference vegetation index: Rationale

 Live green plants absorb solar radiation in the photosynthetically active radiation (PAR) spectral region, which they use as a source of energy in the process of photosynthesis.
-Leaf cells have also evolved to re-emit solar radiation in the near-infrared spectral region (which carries approximately half of the total incoming solar energy), because the photon energy at wavelengths longer than about 700 nanometers is too large to synthesize organic molecules.
+Leaf cells have also evolved to re-emit solar radiation in the near-infrared spectral region (which carries approximately half of the total incoming solar energy), because the photon energy at wavelengths longer than about 700 nanometers is too low to synthesize organic molecules.
 A strong absorption at these wavelengths would only result in overheating the plant and possibly damaging the tissues.
 Hence, live green plants appear relatively dark in the PAR and relatively bright in the near-infrared.
 By contrast, clouds and snow tend to be rather bright in the red (as well as other visible wavelengths) and quite dark in the near-infrared.

 The pigment in plant leaves, chlorophyll, strongly absorbs visible light (from 400 to 700 nm) for use in photosynthesis.
 The cell structure of the leaves, on the other hand, strongly reflects near-infrared light (from 700 to 1100 nm).
 The more leaves a plant has, the more these wavelengths of light are affected.

 Since early instruments of Earth Observation, such as NASA's ERTS and NOAA's AVHRR, acquired data in visible and near-infrared, it was natural to exploit the strong differences in plant reflectance to determine their spatial distribution in these satellite images.

 The NDVI is calculated from these individual measurements as follows: